 Scandion Oncology was established to address one of the most important problems in modern oncology: the treatment of cancers that have developed resistance to chemotherapy.

 What makes Scandion Oncology an attractive company for investors?

 - Limited investment horizon: Clinical Phase II studies will be completed within few years after investment.

 - Potential high return: Detailed analyses from Cortris show that the current market for the chosen indications is more than EUR 4 billion in annual peak sales.

 - Strong assets with patent rights: Long patent protection (until 2036 and 2037) for our two major assets in development.

 - High unmet medical needs: More than 18 million new cases of cancer every year on a worldwide scale.
 Half of all patients who receive chemotherapy become resistant.

-- Experienced management team: Our executive team includes a CEO with more than 20 years of biotech and pharma experience and a CSO who has authored more than 70 publications, the majority focusing on translational cancer research, biomarkers and drug resistance.
+- Experienced management team: Our executive team includes a CEO with more than 20 years of biotech and pharma experience.

 - Robust pipeline: Scandion Oncology has two major assets under development, SCO-101 and SCO-201, and more than 800 analogues for the future.
 The target indications for the analogues are solid tumors.